Paestum Campania, Italy Travel Guide

 A week allows exploration of Paestum, major Campania highlights, and some natural beauty.

-Days 1-2: Paestum & Local Flavors: Follow the weekend getaway plan, allowing for a slow and steady pace and perhaps a cooking demonstration at an agriturismo.
+Days 1-2: Paestum & Local Flavors: Follow the weekend getaway plan, allowing for a leisurely pace and perhaps a cooking demonstration at an agriturismo.

-Days 3-4: Amalfi Coast Exploration: Take day trips from Salerno (easily reachable from Paestum by train) to Vietri sul Mare, Amalfi, Ravello, and Positano.
-Use ferries or coaches to navigate the coast.
+On THE third day-4: Amalfi Coast Exploration: Take day trips from Salerno (easily reachable from Paestum by train) to Vietri sul Mare, Amalfi, Ravello, and Positano.
+Use ferries or buses going to navigate the coast.

 Day FIVE: Pompeii & Vesuvius: Dedicate a full day to discovering the ruins of Pompeii.
 Combine this with a hike up Mount Vesuvius.
 This can be done as a day excursion from Paestum (via train to Pompeii Scavi) or from Naples.